 The computationally intensive part of speech recognition and translation is done on dedicated server machines, whose nature and location is of no concern to the user.
-A wide range of clientmachines, even portable devices or public information kiosks, are therefore able to run the client software, so that the service can be made available nearly everywhere.
+A wide range of client-machines, even portable devices or public information kiosks, are therefore able to run the client software, so that the service can be made available nearly everywhere.
 The main technical difficulty for VoIP ("Voice over Internet Protocol") applications is coping with adverse internet bandwidth conditions.
-In order to guarantee real-time communication under insufficient bandwidth conditions, video-conferencing software often drops short segments of speech that were delayed in transport.
-This, however, can be very detrimental to the performances of speech recognizers (Metze et al., 2001).
-In order to reduce bandwidth requirements, it is possible to use the NESPOLE! system without video transmission as we currently do not transmit critical information over this channel.
+In order to guarantee real-time communication under insufficient bandwidth conditions, videoconferencing software often drops short segments of speech that were delayed in transport.
+This, however, can be very detrimental to the performances of speech recognizers [7].
+Later in this paper, we present performance statistics, collected with the actual system, that investigate the performance effects of this problem within our system.
+In order to reduce bandwidth requirements, it is possible to use the NE-SPOLE! system without video transmission, as we currently do not transmit critical information over this channel.